WallCaster/WallCaster/doc/analisis-report.md

 The hardware part are multiples RaspberryPi devices connected to the monitors to display the selected content.

 The content :
-- It consist of a slideshow of images and text (with a nice visualization) fetched from a social network (Twitter, Instagram, Facebook, LinkedIn, etc.)
+- It consists of a slideshow of images and text (with a nice visualization) fetched from a social network (Twitter, Instagram, Facebook, LinkedIn, etc.)
 - The content can be filtered by a set of rules (blacklist, whitelist, date range, number of monitor, allow image, sound video, video, audio, has explicit content, negative emotion, etc...)
 - The content can be manually moderated by a human operator if needed.
 - The content will be fetched according to a given query and sources and updated dynamically.